In 2022, after living in France for 11 years, my husband and I bought a home in Montpellier, which was an exciting and rewarding experience.

 send money internationally

-To avoid delays and potentially save thousands on unnecessary fees and fx markups when transferring money across borders into another currency, you should use currency specialist and specialized international money transfer providers.
+To avoid delays and potentially save thousands on unnecessary fees and FX markups when transferring money across borders into another currency, you should use currency specialists and specialized international money transfer providers.

 What is a currency specialist?

 A currency specialist is an online service provider specializing in foreign currency exchange and international money transfers.